lmmentel/mendeleev/docs/source/data.rst

 Table 3 in ref.
 [36]_ were taken.
 For radioactive elements the standard approach was adopted where the weight is taken as the mass number of the most stable isotope.
 The data was obtained from `CIAAW page on radioactive elements <http://www.ciaaw.org/radioactive-elements.htm>`_.
-In cases where two isotopes are specified the one with the smaller standard deviation was choses.
+In cases where two isotopes were specified the one with the smaller standard deviation was chosen.
-In case of Tc and Pm relative weights of their isotopes are used, for Tc isotope 98, and for Pm isotope 145 were taken from `CIAAW <http://www.ciaaw.org/atomic-masses.htm>`_.
+In case of Tc and Pm relative weights of their isotopes were used, for Tc isotope 98, and for Pm isotope 145 were taken from `CIAAW <http://www.ciaaw.org/atomic-masses.htm>`_.